 Having a comprehensive source of pet health information that you can turn to is always a good idea, and here are some more books fit the bill perfectly.
 I'd definitely recommend having at least one of them on your bookshelf.

-Although even the healthiest little guy can end up being a sick puppy, you can help prevent a certain amount of problems by making sure that you pick a healthy puppy, from healthy parents, to begin with.
+Although even the healthiest little guy can fall ill or have an accident, you can help prevent a certain amount of problems by making sure that you pick a healthy puppy, from healthy parents, to begin with.

-You'll find lots more tips, advice and information about this on my Choosing A Healthy Puppy page.
+You'll find lots more tips, advice and information to help you HERE

 Any pet owner soon finds out that veterinary care doesn't come cheap!
 Fortunately for our pets, veterinary science is moving forward in leaps and bounds and many conditions that used to be a death sentence are now very treatable.